Frewacom/elixir-phoenix-docker-dev/README.md

 ## Commands
 * `npm run docker:shell` - opens an interactive shell in the docker container
-* `npm run docker:migrate` - starts a migration of the database using
+* `npm run docker:migrate` - starts a migration of the database using Ecto
 * `npm run docker:dev` - starts the docker container
+* `npm run tsc:watch` - watches for changes to source files and reports errors